Thanaraklee/Facebook-Fanpage-Keyword-Analyzer/README.md

 - Right-click and select "Inspect" to open the Developer Tools.
 - Click on the "Console" tab.
 - Copy and paste the following code into the console:

-## Warning This is Demo!

-`Please scroll down to load all posts before analyzing.`

 ## Features